|Monthly Tech-Tip |

 Thixotropy refers to a decrease in the viscosity when a slurry is subjected to shearing (movement) followed by a gradual recovery to the viscous state when the movement stops.
 Or, in simpler terms, it is the tendency of undisturbed slip to thicken with time.
 A highly thixotropic slurry gels as soon as motion stops (fluid when in motion, gelled when not).
 Products we use every day are like this (e.g. mayonnaise, toothpaste, paints, ketchup, hair gel, these are thixotropic non-Newtonian fluids).
 Thixotropy measuring devices record the difference between two readings: In motion and after sitting for a fixed period.

 Thixotropy is a luxury we can afford with cover glazes, ones that you want to be able to dip bisque ware into and get even coverage, quick drying with ONE LAYER (no other glaze layers will be dipped or brushed on without bisque firing in between.
 However we cannot afford the luxury of thixotropy where additional layers must be dipped or brushed on.
 In these cases the cover dipping glaze needs a binder, typically CMC gum.
 Gummed dipping glazes have different rheology and priorities and are dealt with on other pages of this site.
-There is also a kind of thixotropy where slurries of dramatically higher water content than we discuss here (e.g. 1.2 specific gravity) can be gelled by adding a high-surface-area bentonite or smectite (like Veegum), for example brushing glazes or slips.
-However, on this page I am talking about creating thixotropy without additives (other than a tiny amount of flocculant) in raw or lightly fritted slurries, these most often require near equal parts of water and powder.
+There is also a kind of thixotropy where slurries of dramatically higher water content than we discuss here (e.g. 1.2 specific gravity) can be gelled by adding a high-surface-area bentonite or smectite (like Veegum or Bentone), this is done with commercial brushing glazes or slips.
+However, on this page I am talking mostly about creating thixotropy without additives (other than a tiny amount of flocculant) in raw or lightly fritted slurries, these most often require near equal parts of water and powder.
+That being said, if your recipe contains any bentonite it will be easier to gel.

 Thixotropy does come automatically with high-clay-content glazes, these typically produce a creamy slightly-gelling slurry without needing additives.
 Ravenscrag Slip is an example, at about 1.45 specific gravity (in a 50:50 roast:raw mix) it’s properties are good enough that it can be used as is.
 While there is some dripping it gels enough to go on evenly.
 A more extreme example is Alberta Slip, it is very plastic and will certainly cause cracking during drying in high percentages.
 It is necessary to calcine or roast part it.
 The proportion of calcine:raw is adjusted to produce a compromise between the creamy slurry with good application properties (that higher raw content imparts) with one that dries quickly without cracking (that higher calcine content produces).
 The proportions of raw and calcine give fine control over slurry properties simply by visual inspection of slurry behaviour, without the need to know specific gravity or for any additions to gel the slurry to make it thixotropic.